-Charging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW charging, which will cost you
+Charging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW rapid-charging capability

 |Insurance group||Warranty||Service interval||Annual company-car tax (20%/40%)|

 The e-tron Sportback is a pretty expensive car to buy; more expensive even than the standard e-tron.
 But that doesn’t mean it’ll cost a fortune to run.
 In fact, if you can afford the high list price, you could save a fortune on day-to-day costs.
 The bills will rack up if you regularly use public rapid-charging points, but topping up at home on an off-peak electricity tariff will cost only a few pounds.

-Company-car drivers will be pleased to learn that all electric vehicles fall into the 1% Benefit-in-Kind tax band during the 2021/22 tax year, significantly undercutting even the most fuel-efficient hybrids.
-Just beware – insuring your e-tron comes with a sting in the tail.
+Company-car drivers will be pleased to learn that all fully electric vehicles fall into the 2% Benefit-in-Kind tax band until at least April 2024, significantly undercutting even the most fuel-efficient hybrids.
+Just beware, though – insuring your e-tron comes with a sting in the tail.

 Audi e-tron Sportback insurance group

 Whichever way you look at it, the e-tron Sportback occupies the some of the most expensive insurance groupings.
-Its desirable badge, expensive list price and SUV body means it commands suitably lofty insurance ratings – even the entry-level S line sits just one group from the very top.
-Vorsprung models command top whack.
+Its desirable badge, expensive list price and SUV body mean it commands suitably lofty insurance ratings – even the entry-level Technik sits just two groups from the very top.

 Every e-tron Sportback gets a three-year/60,000-mile warranty, which is little more than par for the course.
-Some rivals top this with unlimited-mileage cover during the first three years, while mainstream makers like Kia back their cars for up to seven years and 100,000 miles.
+Some rivals top this with unlimited-mileage cover during the first three years, while more mainstream electric-car manufacturers like Kia back their cars for up to seven years/100,000 miles.